relativitydev/relativity-trace-documentation/docs/index.md

 -   Every Data Source has capability to be “reset”.
-Once a data source is reset, Trace will pull all available data again, beginning with the Start Date defined on the data source. **Depending on import profile settings, this could duplicate data in the Workspace.**
+Once a data source is reset, Trace will pull all available data again, beginning with the Start Date defined on the data source (if the Start Date is relevant to the data source type). **Depending on import profile settings, this could duplicate data in the Workspace.**

 -   Task processes (Indexing, Term Searching, Rule Evaluation, etc) run asynchronously from each other.
-It may take several task cycles (based on configured ”Run Intervals” for the end-to-end workflow to complete fully.
+It may take several task cycles (based on configured ”Run Intervals”) for the end-to-end workflow to complete fully.

--   Deleting the Rule does not delete any of the corresponding Relativity infrastructure and objects that were created (i.e. dtSearch Index, Saved Searches, Batch Sets).
+-   Deleting a Trace Rule does not delete any of the corresponding Relativity infrastructure and objects that were created (i.e. dtSearch Index, Saved Searches, Batch Sets).

--   Global dtSearch index “Trace Search Index” (created by Trace application during installation) is supported for ad-hoc searching and will be incrementally built as part of Indexing task.
+-   The global dtSearch index “Trace Search Index” (created by Trace application during installation) is supported for ad-hoc searching and will be incrementally built as part of Indexing task.
 No other dtSearch indexes will incrementally build automatically.